Chicken Vindaloo

 culture and cuisine.
 Vindaloo is one of those dishes that arose during that

 time.
-The high acidic conditions of vinegar prevented the growth of harmful
+The high acidic vinegar conditions prevented the growth of harmful

 bacteria, helped tenderize the pork, and increased the shelf life, especially